xmidt-org/ears/docs/userguide/examples.md

 Here we are looking at two routes: One sends events from a SQS queue to a Kafka topic.
 The other sends events from the same Kafka topic to the same SQS queue.
-Finally, you can use a third route to inject a handful of events into either the SQS queue or the Kakfa topic and from then on these events will oscillate between Kafka and SQS forever.
+Finally, you can use a third route to inject a handful of events into either the SQS queue or the Kakfa topic to get things started.
+From then on these events will oscillate between Kafka and SQS forever.

 ![image route](img/demo3.png)